September 23, 2024

 Serve What Lasts

 Jesus is saying it is impossible to serve Him and money.
-No one can do it.
-So serve God alone.
+No one can aim at two places at once.
+You have to fix your eyes on one target.

 For a better understanding of how we can best serve God and utilize the power of money well, watch this video from Andy Crouch on Faith Driven Investor.